CumulusNetworks/docs/content/cumulus-netq-45/More-Documents/NetQ-CLI-Reference-Manual/lcm.md

 ## netq lcm add credentials

 Configures the access credentials for all switches that you plan to manage with the NetQ lifecycle management feature.
 You can define set of credentials.
-Choose between basic SSH authentication using a username and password or SSH public/private key authentication.
-You must have sudoer permission to properly configure switches when using the SSH key method.
+Choose between basic authentication using a username and password or SSH public/private key authentication.
+You must have sudoer permission to configure switches when using the SSH key method.

 {{<notice tip>}}
 The default credentials for Cumulus Linux have changed from <!-- vale off -->cumulus/CumulusLinux!<!-- vale on --> to cumulus/cumulus for releases 4.2 and later.
 For details, read <a href="https://docs.nvidia.com/networking-ethernet-software/cumulus-linux/System-Configuration/Authentication-Authorization-and-Accounting/User-Accounts/">Cumulus Linux User Accounts</a>.